VoidingWarranties/myosim/README.md

 A library to simulate Myo poses and (eventually) other sensor data.
 -------------------------------------------------------------------

-This library provides the `SimulatedHub` as a drop in replacement for `myo::Hub`.
+This library provides the `SimulatedHub::Hub` as a drop in replacement for `myo::Hub`.
+You can simulate poses by typing in the name of the pose followed by the return key.